Introduction: Overview of the People Design Framework

 In the final chapter, you’ll join your top crew as you stand at the podium of NYSE.
 As you ring the bell and sweat out that first thirty minutes of trading — waiting for the market to place a value on your life’s work — you’ll reflect on all of your past decisions and the people that brought you here.
 You’ll remember your mistakes as well as your moments of courage.
 You’ll look around you, joining eyes briefly with each of your colleagues.
 Your smile will say thanks.

 As the story unfolds, so too does the People Design framework — concept by concept, chapter by chapter.
 Sparklight Digital’s growth is tracked by the number of desks — from one to 500 — shown in each chapter’s title.
 Since so much of people design is stage-of-company specific, it feels right to roll out the framework concepts in a loosely stage-relevant way.
-By the end of the book, all the significant aspects of people design will rest in your hands.
+By the end of the book, all the significant aspects of people design will have been unpacked.